vilimons/cypress-vuestorefront/README.md

 <br>
 <br>
 <br>
-### Thank you for checking out the Cypress Vue Storefront Demo Test Project.
+### Thank you for checking out my Cypress Vue Storefront Demo Test Project.
 Feel free to reach out if you have any questions or suggestions!